Cumulocity-IoT/cumulocity-processing-widget/README.md

  4. Display Status for each state (atleast 1)
  5. Field value for each state (atleast 1)
  6. mat-icon name for each state(select)
- 7. Include child devices - You can toggle the slider if you want to include child devices also.
+ 7. Include child devices - You can toggle the slider if you want the results for child devices also.

 ### Please choose Processing Widget release based on Cumuloicty/Application builder version: